Skatteetaten/mva-meldingen/docs/english/api/index.md

 ### Feedback files

 Once the Tax Administration has given feedback, the files for the feedback can be downloaded from the instance.

+Payment information will be available when the submission is completed, it is being produced when [completing the vat return submission](#complete-vat-return-submission).

 Example of feedback files given for a submission on the 17.06.2021 <a href = "https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/documentation/test/eksempler/feedback/exampleSuccessfulFeedback17062021" target = "_ blank ">are located here </a>.
 These files were downloaded from an instance where the Tax Authorities had given feedback.